ThomasChan/farahey/README.md

 - a function that can return the current offset for some element in the list.
 It doesn't matter what datatype this function takes as argument, as long as it matches the objects in the element list.
 - a function that can take some element in the list and a location for it, and apply that location to the element.
 - a function that can take some element in the list and return its id.
-- a function that can take some element in the list and return its size as a [width,height] array.
+- a function that can take some element in the list and return its size as a `[width,height]` array.

 Should you wish to make use of the `executeAtEvent` method you will also need to provide:

 - a container element.
 This is the element whose origin is being used calculate/set offsets.
 Ordinarily this will most likely be the parent of the elements you are magnetizing.
 - a function that can return the page offset of the container element.
 This is used to map the event's page location into the coordinate system used by your get/set functions.

-At this point you might be thinking this sounds kind of low-level - visions of jQuery's `offset` function might now be floating through your mind.
-It is indeed low level.
+At this point you might be thinking this sounds kind of low-level - why didn't I just do all the offset-y type stuff using jQuery or something?  jQuery's in the demo page, right?
+So, I agree: it is indeed low level.
 I need it to be this way so that I can reuse it across several libraries.
-But I am considering the possibility of releasing library-specific wrapper around the magnetizer in the future.
+But I am considering the possibility of releasing library-specific wrappers around the magnetizer in the future.
+One possibility in jQuery land could be something like:

+    $("#myElement").magnetize({
+    	elements:$(".aChildOfMine"),
+    	continuous:true,
+    	padding:[10,10]
+    });

+...meaning magnetize all the child elements having class `aChildOfMine` in `#myElement` continuously as the user moves the mouse around.
+You can of course do this right now but it takes a bit more typing.

 ##### Origin